GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 - Update-logic: defines the update formula (here: the 2D Laplacian)

 Special care had to be taken at the boundary of the domain.
-Since the Laplacian needs the neighboring points we cannot calculate the Laplacian on the boundary layer and have to exclude them from the loop.
+Since the Laplacian needs the neighboring points, we cannot calculate the Laplacian on the boundary layer and have to exclude it from the loop.

 -----------------------
 First GridTools Stencil
 -----------------------

-In |GT| the loop logic and the storage order is implemented (and optimized) by the library while the update function is implemented by the user.
+In |GT| the loop logic and the storage order are implemented (and optimized) by the library while the update function to be applied to each gridpoint is implemented by the user.
 The loop logic (for a given architecture) is combined with the user-defined update function at compile-time by template meta-programming.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Update-logic: GridTools 2D Laplacian